Freedomland U.S.A.: Opening

 When announced, Freedomland was supposed to cost $15.5 million, funded by Freedomland Inc.'s stock issues.
 The final cost was significantly higher, at $65 million; the land was valued at $30 million and the scenery another $33 million.
 The eateries comprised another $1 million of the cost.
 The actual theme park consisted of 85 acre of the 205-acre site leased by the IRC.
 Prior to opening day, Freedomland launched an aggressive advertising campaign.
 The first phase, targeting the 10 million people living within 50 mi of New York City, consisted of daily advertisements in the city's newspapers, radio and TV stations, and subway cars.
 Advertisements were found as far away as 100 mi from the Bronx, and several contests and promotions for Freedomland were held in the greater New York City area.
-Several taglines were devised to advertise Freedomland, including "The World's Newest and Largest Outdoor Entertainment Center", "The World's Largest Entertainment Center", "The World's Largest Family Entertainment Center", and "The World's Largest Outdoor Entertainment Center".
+Several advertising taglines were devised for Freedomland, including "The World's Newest and Largest Outdoor Entertainment Center", "The World's Largest Entertainment Center", "The World's Largest Family Entertainment Center", and "The World's Largest Outdoor Entertainment Center".
 Marketers also used the generic slogan "A World of Fun for Everyone", but they discarded another tagline, "Freedomland is fifty states of happiness!".
-A promotional jingle was also developed for Freedomland.
+A promotional Freedomland jingle was developed.

-On June 18, 1960, Freedomland was dedicated with a ceremony in front of the Chicago-themed railroad station.
-About 25,000 people attended the dedication, which raised funds for local youth programs.
+On June 18, 1960, Freedomland was dedicated with a ceremony in front of the Chicago-themed railroad station; about 25,000 people attended the dedication, which raised funds for local youth programs.
 The following day, June 19, the park officially opened.
 To draw more visitors, Freedomland started a second advertising campaign on that day, targeting ten major populated areas within a radius of 125 mi.
 People lined up to get into the park two and a half hours before its official 9:00 a.m. opening.
-Pat Boone cut the ribbon at 8:30 a.m.
-By noon, radio announcers were warning people not to go to Freedomland; the parking lot was full, and visitors were reportedly parking on side streets up to 1 mi from the main gate.
+Pat Boone cut the ribbon at 8:30 a.m., and by noon, radio announcers were warning people not to go to Freedomland because of severe parking shortages and overfilled parking lots.
 By 2:05 p.m., Freedomland stopped selling tickets due to traffic jams on highways and local roads leading to the park.
 Ultimately, the park recorded 61,500 visitors, one-third less than the expected maximum capacity, and closed at 9:00 p.m., three hours before its intended closing.